 \section{Introduction}

-The memristor is a two-terminal passive circuit element, which was first conceptualized by L.~Chua in 1971~\cite{chua_memristor}, although the deliberate fabrication of such devices began only decades later~\cite{williams_memristor_found}.
+The memristor is a two-terminal device, first conceptualized by L.~Chua back in 1971~\cite{chua_memristor}; its deliberate fabrication however only began a few decades later~\cite{williams_memristor_found}.
 The distinguishing feature of the memristor is the ability to change its resistance in a non-volatile manner, dictated by an internal state.
 Due to this characteristic, memristors are believed to have far-reaching implications for the upcoming generations of computing systems.
 In particular, their nonvolatile nature, small footprint and stackability allow them to be used as a high-density RRAM~\cite{memristor_sram, memristor_4t2r_tcam,memristor_flip_flop}.
 Arranged in a crossbar array, memristors can store weights and perform matrix multiplications directly in hardware, which is highly relevant for machine learning applications~\cite{memristor_crossbar_logic, memristor_devices_for_computing, memristor_cnn, nn_crossbar_mapping, memristor_gradient_update_algorithm}.
 Moreover, thanks to their similarity to biological neurons, memristors are suitable to simulate synaptic memory cells in neuromorphic computing applications~\cite{yakipcic_neuromorphic_application, jo-nanoscale-memristor, memristor_neuromorphic_computing, ilyas_ag_siox_ag_tiox_mem_device, memristors_energy_efficient_computing_paradigms}.
-Computer designs incorporating memristors can circumvent the von Neumann bottleneck, solve the ever-more apparent limitations of current CMOS technology and have the prospect of reducing the power consumption for computing operations by orders of magnitude~\cite{von_neumann_bottleneck, memristors_energy_efficient_computing_paradigms, memristor_gradient_update_algorithm}.
+Computer designs incorporating memristors can circumvent the von Neumann bottleneck, solve the ever-more apparent limitations of current CMOS technology and have the prospect of reducing the power consumption for computing operations by orders of magnitude~\cite{memristor_gradient_update_algorithm,memristors_energy_efficient_computing_paradigms,von_neumann_bottleneck}.